teacat/chaturbate-dvr/README-tw.md

 GLOBAL OPTIONS:
-   --username value, -u value  channel username to watching --interval value, -i value  minutes to check if a channel goes online or not (default: 1) --help, -h                  show help (default: false)
+   --username value, -u value  channel username to watching --interval value, -i value  minutes to check if a channel goes online or not (default: 1) --strip value, -s value     MB sizes to split the video into chunks (default: 0) --help, -h                  show help (default: false)
 ```